Sanglorian/orcus/Orcus Monsters - current.md

 **AC:** 20; **Fort:** 15, **Ref:** 19, **Will** 18
 **HP:** 68, **Staggered:** 34
 **Immunity to:** disease, poison, **Resistance to:** necrotic 10, incorporeal, **Vulnerability to:** radiant 5
 *Regretful Whispers (Psychic) aura 1:* Any enemy that enters or starts its turn in the aura takes 5 psychic damage and cannot shift until the start of its next turn.
-If the spectre of sorrow takes radiant damage, the aura is negated until the end of its n
+If the specter of sorrow takes radiant damage, the aura is negated until the end of its next turn.

 ___